cmitchellMSS/usda-dva/README.md

 To ensure consistency and reduce redundancy while developing the prototype, our team leveraged the [U.S. Web Design Standards](https://designsystem.digital.gov/) and the [USDA Digital Style Guide](https://www.usda.gov/media/digital/digital-style-guide).
 These resources enabled us to incorporate the best practices and ensure accessibility was built in from the beginning.

 ## 6. Application Stack
-We developed SNAP-MAP with X modern, **open source** technologies most appropriate to implement the prototype: **angular-cli, angular, node, leaflet, sqlite3, ngx-smart-modal, uswds, typescript, expressjs**
+We developed SNAP-MAP with 9 **open source** technologies: **angular-cli, angular, node, leaflet, sqlite3, ngx-smart-modal, uswds, typescript, expressjs**

 ## 7. Usability Tests
 We conducted usability tests to **evaluate**, **iterate**, and **improve** our prototype by testing it on users.
 This is a vital usability practice, since it informs direct input on how actual users are interacting with the system.